pwalczysko/omero-guide-upload/docs/import-desktop-client.rst

 We will show:

--  How to install the OMERO.insight desktop client on Windows, Mac and Linux
+-  How to install the OMERO.insight desktop client on Windows, Mac and Linux.

 -  How to import data for the user logged in using OMERO.insight.

 -  How to select a target Project and Dataset or create a new ones in OMERO for the imports.

--  How to add Tags to imported images at the import stage, to facilitate the management of these images later in OMERO.server
+-  How to add Tags to imported images at the import stage, to facilitate the management of these images later in OMERO.server.

 -  How to import data for other users in OMERO.insight.